garrettgsb/w8d4-design-with-flexbox/README.md

 ## Flexbox: A Row Of Things Which Is Not Haunted

-Flexbox is the sanity-restoring solution to the layout problem.
+Flexbox is one of today's sanity-restoring solutions to the layout problem.
 It gives straightforward answers to questions such as:

 * "How do I do a multi-column layout?"
 * "How do I do an image gallery?"